 "They're not going to pick a tree.
 Here's the thing, even though you're the only one to have relived that day consciously several times, each one of your mistakes had an influence on them.
-Every version of the loop where you ruin things eroded their Christmas enthusiasm, what use to be a bright flame is now a pile of rapidly cooling ashes," he explains.
+Every version of the loop where you ruined things eroded their Christmas enthusiasm, what used to be a bright flame is now a pile of rapidly cooling ashes," he explains.
 "It's all up to you now," he winces.

 I nod nervously.
 "I can do this… let's go find a tree then."

 "How am I supposed to know which one to pick?"
 I ask Claus when we are walking in aisles of pines trees.
 "Because they all look the same to me, I'm not being daft or anything."

 "Picking a tree is like…like falling in love," Claus contemplates.
 I stop my observation of the trees and look at him funnily.
 "I'm serious, you'll know when you see the one."

 "You're always full of useful advices," I reply with sarcasm.
 "So anyway, how many brothers and sisters do you have?"